 Where: 53 Upper North Street, BN1 3FH

 What: Hidden away in the Lanes, the Brighton outpost of Sugardough functions both as a bakery and as a restaurant serving seasonal British dishes with the odd Levant twist.
-Depending on how hungry you are, you can either pick one of Sugardough’s wonderful pastries to have for brunch, or go for a dish of the brunch menu such as potato rosti with gin cured salmon and a poached egg.
+Depending on how hungry you are, you can either pick one of Sugardough’s wonderful pastries to have for brunch, or go for a dish from the brunch menu such as potato rosti with gin cured salmon and a poached egg.
 For £20 per person there’s also the option to add bottomless prosecco, bellini or mimosa to your brunch.

 Where: 18 Market Street, BN1 1HH